Canonbie: Facilities

-The village contains a post office/convenience store, a public hall and recreation ground, a primary school, a Church, a clock shop, a hairdresser, the Cross Keys Hotel.
+The village contains a post office/convenience store, a public hall and recreation ground, a primary school, a church, a clock shop, a hairdresser and the Cross Keys Hotel.
 Canonbie crosses the River Esk, and Gilnockie Tower is a short walk away.

-Canonbie is on two public bus routes; the X95 (Borders Buses) and 127 (Telford's).
+Canonbie is on two public bus routes, the X95 (Borders Buses) and 127 (Telford's).

-Canonbie hosts a local football team called Canonbie Bowholm FC which has been in existence since 1925.
+Canonbie hosts a local football team called Canonbie Bowholm FC, in existence since 1925.

 Natural history

 Knopper galls were first noted in Scotland at Canonbie in 1995; their distribution is often restricted to old country and urban estates where the Turkey oak has been previously planted.